bundesliga

 Rudi Assauer and Schalke's players celebrate what they thought was a famous title win. - imago/Sven Simon

 Schalke didn't deal well with the early pressure.
-In only the third minute, Andre Breitenreiter - later coach of Die Königsblauen in 2015/16 - put the visitors into a 1-0 lead.
+In only the third minute, André Breitenreiter - later coach of Die Königsblauen in 2015/16 - put the visitors into a 1-0 lead.
 In the 27th minute, Miroslaw Spizak increased that to 2-0, bringing huge disappointment to the fans in Gelsenkirchen.
 However, just before the break, Nico van Kerckhoven (44') and Gerald Asamoah (45') levelled things up.
 Home hopes were raised once again.
 Meanwhile in Hamburg, Bayern were also finding things difficult against committed opponents but kept the their game scoreless at half-time thanks to a solid display from keeper Oliver Kahn.

 After the restart, Schalke suffered one more setback when Jan Seifert scored in the 69th minute to make it 3-2 to the visitors.
 Not to be outdone, however, the hosts rallied once more and they were ahead with another quickfire double, Jörg Böhme's thumping free-kick a highlight.

 After all, the Bundesliga wouldn't be the Bundesliga without some late drama.
 And that's exactly what happened.
-In the 90th minute, Marek Heinz crossed for Sergei Barbarez to head home and put HSV 1-0 up.
+In the 90th minute, Marek Heinz crossed for Sergej Barbarez to head home and put HSV 1-0 up.
 In that moment, Schalke were Bundesliga champions.
 The news spread like wildfire at the Parkstadion and wild celebrations broke out in Gelsenkirchen.

-Bayern's Stefan Effenberg and Co. lift the Meisterschale in Hamburg - IMAGO / Ulmer
+Bayern's Stefan Effenberg and Co. lift the Meisterschale in Hamburg. - IMAGO / Ulmer

 Rollo Fuhrmann, then a reporter at the broadcaster Premiere, told his first interviewee, Schalke player Andreas Müller: “It's over in Hamburg, Schalke are champions.”